h2oai/datatable/docs/api/dt/countna.rst

     return: Expr
         f-expression having one row, and the same names and number of columns as in `cols`.
 All the returned column stypes are `int64`.
+        If `cols` is not provided, 0 is returned per group.

     except: TypeError
         The exception is raised when one of the columns from `cols`